coveo/semantic-monorepo-tools/README.md

 ## Examples

+`semantic-monorepo-tools` use itself for its release process, you can see the 'meat of it' [here](/scripts/release.mjs).
-`semantic-monorepo-tools` is used for the release processes of monorepo at Coveo, you can find implementations examples on some of our repository:
+It is also used for the release processes of several monorepos at Coveo, you can find implementations examples on some of our repository:
  - [`coveo/cli`](https://github.com/coveo/cli/blob/master/scripts/releaseV2)
  - [`coveo/plasma`](https://github.com/coveo/plasma/blob/master/build/publishNewVersion.mjs)